-Apps that Differentiate Your Company
+Apps and Services that Differentiate Your Company

 Game-changers, mind-blowing innovations, killer applications, and business automation tools that drive successful managed services companies: This general session links the things you’ve seen in the Innovation Hall to the strategies and purposes behind the innovations.
 Companies that have used and designed these resources will share the value of remote monitoring solutions, managed services automation tools, design software, predictive analytics, and much more.
 Discover how to pick the right innovation partners, what type of investment it requires, and how resources like these can help you increase profits.